 - Take a fast-acting type before meals to help with swings in blood sugar after you eat.

 - Take a long-acting type once or twice a day to help give you smoother blood sugar control.

 - Use an insulin pump, which may make it easier to manage your blood sugar levels.

 There are other possible causes of your high blood sugar, such as insulin resistance, which may run in your family.
 That's when your body doesn't respond as well as it should to the insulin it makes.
 Or, you may be taking a drug for another health problem that keeps your body from using it well.

 How you use insulin can also matter.
 If you give yourself shots in the same place over and over, for instance, that area may scar, which can affect how your body absorbs the hormone.
 It helps to change spots or use an insulin pump.

 Some people also take less insulin than they should.
 It might be because they're afraid of low blood sugar or they're nervous about needles.
 You might feel more comfortable by slowly increasing your insulin dose.
 Consider an insulin pump or pen if you don't like needles.
 Many pumps alert you if your blood sugar is dropping.

 Whatever the cause of your blood sugar highs, work closely with your doctor to find a solution.
-And always talk with him before you make any changes in your insulin dose.
+And always talk with them before you make any changes in your insulin dose.